Skip to main content

 docker model rm ai/llama3.2

-Removes a downloaded model from local storage.
+Removes a model from the local model store to reclaim disk space.

 OpenAI-compatible API